-Both of these chips easily outperformed the current best offering from Nvidia (the Titan RTX and Quadro RTX 8000) which score around 130,000 in Geekbench.
+Both of these chips easily outperformed the current best offering from Nvidia (the Titan RTX and Quadro RTX 8000), which score around “only” 130,000 in Geekbench.

 Although there has been no mention of this generation’s Titan card, the RTX 3080 and RTX 3090 have officially been announced.

-After the official launch event, it’s being speculated that RTX 3090 is, in fact, this generation’s Titan variant.
-This likely shut down the door of Ti/Super suffixes losing their place, but nothing has been announced yet so we have to wait and see.
+After the official launch event, it was speculated that RTX 3090 is, in fact, this generation’s Titan variant.
+This likely shuts down the door of Ti/Super suffixes losing their place, but nothing has been announced yet, so we’ll have to wait and see.

-Some other information that came from the launch is that the RTX 3000 series will be equipped with GDDR6X memory, although RTX 3070 will stick with GDDR6.
+Some other information that came from the launch is that the RTX 3000 series will be equipped with GDDR6X memory, although RTX 3070 will stick to GDDR6.

 Micron (memory manufacturer) came out in August with a document suggesting that RTX 3090 will be equipped with GDDR6X memory with 21 Gbps.
 It turned out to be 24GB of GDDR6X at 19.5 Gbps, which is still insane.

 When GDDR5X first dropped, it was a significant improvement over GDDR5, but not quite a generational jump.
 If GDDR6X follows in the same steps, this could be important news.

 Another thing that is overlooked a bit is that 19.5 Gbps memory speed, which is more than 30% improvement over Nvidia’s previous generation’s best representative, the RTX 2080 Ti.